How to get an Iowa Resale Certificate (Sales Tax Exemption Certificate)

 Are sellers required to accept Sales Tax Exemption Certificates?

 Sellers are not required to accept Sales Tax Exemption Certificates, however, most do.
 If the vendor doesn’t accept the certificate, the buyer will have to pay sales tax on the merchandise being purchased.
-In most cases, they will be able to get a credit for the sales taxes paid later on their sales tax filing.
+In most cases, a credit is available when filing the Iowa sales tax return.

 What steps should a business take to accept a Sales Tax Exemption Certificate?

 When a business is presented with a resale certificate, the burden of proof is on the seller to verify that the buyer’s information is correct and to keep these records.
 Failing to verify this information may put the liability of paying Iowa sales taxes on the seller.

 To verify whether the Sales Tax Exemption Certificate is valid: